midlantica/LovelyBunchOfCoconuts/content/claims/readme.md

-# Claims
+# Claims: Quick Guide

-This folder contains all claim translation markdown files for the site.
+Use this when adding or editing political claims.

-## How to Add a Claim
+## How to add a claim

-1. Create a new `.md` file in this folder.
-2. Use the following frontmatter and structure:
+1. Copy `../../templates/claim.md`.
+2. Save it here with a short filename: `lowercase-words.md`.
+3. Fill in frontmatter and the claim text.

+Frontmatter example:

 ```
 ---